Using direct quotes from publications in research papers

 Long quotations: A long quote is considered to be anything that is more than four typed lines of prose or three poetic verses.
 The long quote should be placed as a block quote (standing alone, single-spaced) and be indented one inch from the left margin.
 There are no quotation marks surrounding such quotes and the in-text citations are written in a similar fashion as that of short quotations.

-is widely used as well in many educational settings and throughout several journal and news publications.
+The APA format is widely used as well in many educational settings and throughout several journal and news publications.
 The APA styling guide is used for disciplines such as psychology, sociology, business, and education.
 Similar to the MLA it also uses in-text parenthetical citations; though instead of the author-page system it follows an arthur-date method of referencing sources and utilizes a reference page rather than a work-cited page.

 General information on direct quotations using APA